 That is what lost people need to see in us who know and love Jesus.
 They should see a blameless walk, above reproach, shining with a light [Christ in us] that they don’t have.
 Will cussing, carousing, boozing Christians offer hope to a lost world?
 No. But many lost souls will notice their friends, neighbors, and coworkers who shine like lights, blameless and innocent, in this dark and lost world.

-Make the right choice.
+Make the right choice, the wise choice.
 Aim for the high road.
 As a forgiven, born-again son or daughter of God, choose to obey Jesus’ command to “stop sinning” and to “leave your life of sin.”
 Determine to live your life in obedience to the apostles’ Spirit-inspired biblical counsel — that is, keep the old man of sin fully crucified and buried, aiming to be like God in true holiness (as Paul wrote) … decide daily to die to sins and live for righteousness (as Peter wrote) … choose not to continue to sin, not to deliberately, knowingly, and habitually practice sin (as John wrote).

-In closing, remember the words of the angel’s announcement of the coming Savior Jesus: “He will save His people FROM their sins” (Matthew 1:21).
+In closing, remember the words of the angel’s announcement of the coming Savior: “He [Jesus] will save His people FROM their sins” (Matthew 1:21).
 If you will permit Him, Jesus will do that excellently in your lives.